 Maximum Stale File TTL

-If a lack in response from your Origin is everlasting, the CDN will keep stale content cached for as long as you'd like as specificed by this option and continue trying to reach your Origin every so many seconds as specified by the Stale Cache Retry Timer.
+If a lack in response from your Origin is everlasting, the CDN will keep stale content cached for as long as you'd like as specified by this option and continue trying to reach your Origin every so many second as specified by the Stale Cache Retry Timer.
 There is no default set for Maximum Stale File TTL.

 If your Origin fails to respond after the time set by the Maximum Stale File TTL, the CDN will stop retrying your Origin, it will stop delivering stale content, and the end-user will receive an error message.

-The end-user's browser will cache content in a vartiety of ways.
-This policy and its options are not required but allows you to apply custom browser caching behaviors.
+The end user's browser will cache content in a variety of ways.
+This policy and its options are not required but allow you to apply custom browser caching behaviors.